Elma Global - second passport and second cititzenship

 Questions Related to Acquisition of Spanish Citizenship:

 Question: I am writing regarding acquiring Spanish Citizenship.
 I am a Filipino Citizen.
 I just want to clarify that as a Filipino Citizen, we are entitled of only 2 Year(s) of legal residency in Spain then we can apply for naturalization.
 Is this one true?
-They said that it’s because Philippines has a historical ties with the Spain and so they have these law for the nationals of Iberoamerica, Andorra, Philippines, Equatorial Guinea and Portugal.
+They said that it’s because Philippines has a historical ties with the Spain and so they have these law for the nationals of Ibero-America, Andorra, Philippines, Equatorial Guinea and Portugal.
 What about acquiring citizenship by investing in the real estate?
 What about for marriage?
 I hope to receive the soonest reply from you.

 Answer: Yes, this is correct.
 Filipino citizen can apply for Spanish citizenship after two years of legal residence in Spain.
-Please, note that investing in real estate leads only to visa and not to legal residence for a purpose of citizenship.
-In order to begin residence you must get temporary or permanent residence in Spain.
-You can get residency permit through labor contract with a Spanish firm, through marriage, or through purchasing business.
-We can help you with purchasing of real estate but with residency permits we work primarily with Russian and Ukrainian nationals.
+Please, note that investing in real estate leads to residency(Golden Visa) if the invested amount is equal to or higher than 500,000 EUR.
+You can also get residency permit through labor contract with a Spanish firm, through marriage, or through purchasing business.

 Question: I had a question about naturalization as a Spanish citizen.
 I will be marrying a European citizen and we intend on settling in Barcelona (I am currently living and working in London).
 I currently have both Filipino and American passports.
 I had several questions I was hoping you could help me with?
 First, I was wondering if I should apply for the Family Reunification Visa on my Filipino or American passport.
 And also, I was wondering about whether or not I would be able to naturalize as a Spanish citizen with as a Filipino after two years?
 There is one thing I am worried about however; I am only a Filipino citizen since 2005.
 Prior to 2001, the Philippines revoked the citizenship of natural-born Filipinos who naturalized in other countries.
 My parents naturalized as United States citizens prior to my birth and thus, I was born with only American citizenship.
 However, in 2001 the Philippines allowed former natural-born Filipino citizens to reclaim their citizenship along with their children.
 So in 2005, I claimed my Filipino citizenship.
 Essentially, my mother was a natural born citizen of the Philippines (as is my Father), and she reclaimed her Filipino citizenship and put me (still a minor at that time) on her application.
 I did not make a separate application on my own for reclamation, or even naturalization.
 With these circumstances, would I still be eligible to naturalize in Spain after two years residence with my fiancée (soon to be wife)?
 Additionally, I have direct Spanish descent so I should be able to apply through the Law of Historical Memory I think, but during the Second World War, the Japanese Army destroyed all the baptismal and marriage certificates recording my family descent from a citizen of Spain.
 I don’t suppose there is much that can be done about that is there?
 I would appreciate any assistance you could offer on these matters.
 Thank you very much and have a good day.